CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * Patching Minecraft with Forge's classes:
   * 1.5 and below: jarmod style
   * 1.6/maybe 1.7: parse and apply `binpatches.pack.lzma` gdiff archive
-* `genSources` (sans ~5 methods with MCP messed-up switchmaps), attaching sources in intellij, browsing and find usages, MCP comments propagating through
+* `genSources` (sans methods with MCP messed-up switchmaps), attaching sources in intellij, browsing and find usages, MCP comments in source code
 * Asset downloading, in the old file layout that legacy versions use
 * `runClient` gets in-game (on at least 1.4.7 and 1.5.2)
   * `shimForgeLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead